sajanav/goldenrealesatateApp/README.md

 # goldenrealesatateApp
- This is the backend for GoldenRealEstate App.
+ This is the backend application for GoldenRealEstate App.

  It is built on